“We are a gadget happy nation, but the gadgets make us dumber, not smarter.”

 Let’s take GPS technology.

 To find our way around, humans have always relied on two strategies: spatial navigation memory (a mental map of sorts, created using visual cues) and stimulus response.
 The part of the brain that controls memory and spatial navigation is called the Hippocampus.
 Like any skill, lack of use will cause it to wane, and our hippocampuses are getting progressively smaller with increased dependence on GPS.
-People like cab drivers, who actively use this spatial memory have larger hippocampuses than others, translating to better memory across the board.
+People like cab drivers, who actively use this spatial memory have larger hippocampuses than others

 The availability of all the information in the world at our fingertips via our smartphones has made us less dependent on our own memories for information storage and retrieval.
 Ever wondered why our grandparents can remember with astonishing detail, events which took place 40-50 years ago, including dates and places, and we struggle to remember events from 5-6 years ago accurately?
 There’s your answer.